DeDeDeK/KARchipelago/README.md

 If you have EnergyLink enabled in your yaml or if you enabled it in the client with `/energylink`, gathering patches (if you are below the max stat limit for that patch) in the City will add to the collective energy pool of the multiworld, as well as destroying objects (rocks, trees, coral, star pole, houses, etc.).
 You can spend this gathered energy to receive any (archipelago) item immediately!
 Use `/energylink_spend "Item Name" item_amount` in the Kirby Air Ride Client.

 Each patch collected gives 1 energy, and each object destroyed gives .1 energy.
-Items by default cost 10 energy, except for All patches which cost 90, and Checkbox fillers and Patch Cap Increases cost 500.
+Items by default cost 10 energy, and other items have costs of:

+- All patches: 90,
+- Checkbox fillers: 1500
+- Patch Cap Increases: 1500
+- Permanent Patch Increases: 200

 For example, to buy 5 Top Speed Up patches (assuming you have 50 energy to spend):

 `/energylink_spend "Top Speed Up" 5`

+Spending energy on Permanent Patch increases and Patch Cap increases will also be persistent for the rest of your game.

 ## I need help!
 What do I do?